joergen7/cre/README.md

 ![Syntax: program](priv/logic_syntax_program.png)

 Now that we have defined the evaluation context, we can express what the notion of reduction n means in the context of a program *p*.
-First, we need to define how redexes are sent to the execution environment.
+The updated reduction relation consists of two rules.
+The first rule defines how redexes are sent to the execution environment.
 This is achieved by enclosing a redex in a future and by enqueueing the redex.

 ![E-send](priv/logic_e-send.png)